Updated: Jul 25, 2021

-ackee is jamaica's national fruit and ackee and saltfish its national dish, so it was very important for me veganise this! i've never been a big fan of meat even pre veganism, so this was usually what i ordered at the shop or requested from family.
+ackee is jamaica's national fruit and ackee and saltfish its national dish, so it was very important for me veganise this! i was never a big fan of meat even pre veganism, so this was usually what i ordered at the shop or requested from family.

 it is a creamy, savoury fruit that unfortunately only comes canned in the uk, as if prepared incorrectly it is poisonous! the "ackee tax" (the cost of a can shooting up (almost doubling in the past 5 years...) due to gentrification) has sadly made this a luxury for me but it hits perfectly every time.